 This indicates that the rigid drift of the array has the same physical origin as the motion of a single vortex near a hard-wall boundary of the condensate, where the wavefunction of the condensate vanishes.
-This was studied in [22], where a semi-infinite uniform condensate was considered.
-It was found that a vortex near the boundary moves parallel to it and that this motion can be understood by considering an image vortex with opposite circulation on the other side of the boundary, so that the motion of the vortex is analogous to a vortex-antivortex pair moving in parallel.
-Note that this mechanism differs from the precession of vortices in a harmonic trap, that is mainly driven by the smooth density gradient towards the edge of the cloud [28].
+This was studied in [24], where a semi-infinite uniform condensate was considered.
+It was found that a vortex near the boundary moves parallel to it and that this motion can be understood by considering an image vortex with opposite circulation on the other side of the boundary, so that the motion of the vortex is analogous to a vortexantivortex pair moving in parallel.
+While only this mechanism is active in our configuration, the precession of vortices would be a more complex effect in smoother, e.g. harmonic, traps, where it is also driven by the smooth density gradient towards the edge of the cloud [30,31].
 For a hard-wall instead the density reaches its bulk value within one healing length from the boundary and the effect of the density gradient is (exponentially) smaller.